-If there is one subject I’ve seen debated more than any other in the world of copywriting it has to be the question of what works best:
+If there is one subject that’s been debated more than any other in the world of copywriting it is the question of what works best:

 Long Sales Copy or Short Sales Copy